mandanah/capstone3/README.md

 ![zipcode60612_housing.png](/images/zipcode60612_housing.png)

+To compare the performance of the two model, I found the mean absolute error and root mean squared error values of the models for 40 zip codes.
+(Model 1: RMSE = 45169.67, MAE=37834.17, r_squared:=0.87)

+ The results show that
 By comparing the results of the two models we can see that the ARIMA model based on the univariate time series had better prediction results.